 - The detox process may cause skin problems, excess sweating, and odor.

-There are plenty of reasons why a person should stop using deodorants and antiperspirants and consider an armpit detox including:
+There are plenty of reasons why some people decide to stop using deodorants and antiperspirants and consider an armpit detox; these include:

 Breast cancer risk

 The chemicals from deodorants may affect the body's immune system, so an armpit detox may be recommended.

 Research undertaken over the past 15 years has indicated a possible association between the use of deodorants and antiperspirants and breast cancer.